Abdelkader Mesli: Second World War, Resistance and deportation

-When the Second World War started, he got involved with Kaddour Benghabrit, director of the mosque, in rescuing Jews by issuing false certificates of Muslim faith.
-He was also persecuted by the Vichy government.
-This technique saved between 500 and 1600 people according to different sources.
-In 1940, Abdelkader Mesli was seconded to Bordeaux as Muslim chaplain at the Château du Hâ.
+When the Second World War started, Mesli got involved with Kaddour Benghabrit, rector of the mosque, in rescuing Jews by issuing false certificates of Muslim faith.
+This technique saved between 500 and 1600 people according to historians.

+In 1942, Mesli was sent to Bordeaux as Muslim chaplain at the Château du Hâ by Kaddour Benghabrit after Mesli was suspected by the German authorities.
 He organized escapes there and continued to issue false certificates, despite the suspicions of the Kommandatur.
-From February 1943 onwards, he became actively involved in the French Resistance; before that, he did isolated and uncoordinated acts.
+From February 1943 onwards, he became involved in a French Resistance organization by joining the Army Resistance Organization (ORA).
+In this capacity, he handled forged documents and provided shelter for escaped African soldiers.
+He had connections with Paul and Roger Valroff, who were his friends and provided assistance.
+Paul Valroff wrote numerous letters to him, invited him to take care of his son Roger, and expressed his gratitude.
+For example, on 6 September 1943, Paul Valroff wrote to Mesli: